-- H2NeXus will 1) Grow the regional ecosystem of inventors, engineers, and entrepreneurs, to increase deal-flow, launch, and scale new ventures in wind and green hydrogen; 2) De-risk concepts and generate new high-growth startups by designing quickly deployable pilots, validating business models, and laying the foundation for transformational impact with industry partners; 3) Stimulate job growth and entrepreneurship by integrating new technologies into commercial-scale projects, while attracting investment capital for the wind and green hydrogen sectors.
-Specific H2NeXus outcomes include: - NeXus Team: 8 new commercial scale project announcements by Y4 due to H2N Industry Council coordination (1,000 total direct jobs) and new startup technology integration into commercial scale projects by Y4 - H2N Councils: Each council will deliver an initiative design and implement strategy.
+- H2NeXus and H2Manufacturing will 1) Grow the regional ecosystem of inventors, engineers, and entrepreneurs, to increase deal-flow, launch, and scale new ventures in wind and green hydrogen; 2) De-risk concepts and generate new high-growth startups by designing quickly deployable pilots, validating business models, and laying the foundation for transformational impact with industry partners; 3) Stimulate job growth and entrepreneurship by integrating new technologies into commercial-scale projects, while attracting investment capital for the wind and green hydrogen sectors.
+Specific H2NeXus and H2Manufacturing outcomes include: - Venture Studio and H2M: 60 companies launched or recruited to pilot and scale technological innovations in energy; 750 permanent jobs created; \$200M+ debt and/or equity capital raised by companies to commercialize energy technology innovations - NeXus Team: 8 new commercial scale project announcements by Y4 due to H2N Industry Council coordination (1,000 total direct jobs) and 15 new startup technology integration into commercial scale projects by Y4 (from startups generated by Venture Lab and OHUB) - H2N Councils: Each council will deliver an initiative design and implement strategy.
 Talent Council: Internal employer survey to properly anticipate future workforce needs.
 University Council: University survey of hydrogen-related technology and creation of "living" technology database.
-Industry Council: List of infrastructure, policy, and governance recommendations for Louisiana's HALO application to DOE's Hydrogen Hub program - OHUB Inclusive Entrepreneurship: 400 businesses assisted; 200 businesses enrolled in technical assistance program; 20 graduate companies established per year - HBCU New Energy Specialization: At full ramp-up, this program will enroll 160 students per year across four HBCUs of which 32 will pursue careers in new energy, while 16 will launch startup careers through $H_2N OHUB$ Inclusive Entrepreneurship.
-In parallel, each HBCU will have established 2 new energy courses that are integrated into course catalogues - Green Light Energy Efficiency Center: 160 households with energy efficiency measures; 400 residents educated on energy efficiency and CO2 reduction measures - H, Workforce: 8 new hydrogen industry driven training created by Y4; 5% increase in current training capacity (30 classroom); 1 "New Energy Apprenticeship" for BIPOC and re-entry talent; 480 new BIPOC students per year enter hydrogen related training; 4,000 current labor force obtain hydrogen related upskilling; 3,000 new entrants (15-19 age group) enter hydrogen training
+Industry Council: List of infrastructure, policy, and governance recommendations for Louisiana's HALO application to DOE's Hydrogen Hub program - OHUB Inclusive Entrepreneurship: 400 businesses assisted; 200 businesses enrolled in technical assistance program; 20 graduate companies established per year - HBCU New Energy Specialization: At full ramp-up, this program will enroll 160 students per year across four HBCUs of which 32 will pursue careers in new energy, while 16 will launch startup careers through H2N OHUB Inclusive Entrepreneurship and H2N Venture Studio programs.
+In parallel, each HBCU will have established 2 new energy courses that are integrated into course catalogues - Green Light Energy Efficiency Center: 160 households with energy efficiency measures; 400 residents educated on energy efficiency and CO2 reduction measures - Venture Fund: Invest \$10M over 4-year period (\$9M min in Louisiana companies); \$100K average seed investment; \$200M in follow-on funding; 100 company investments; 40% in DBE; 800 fulltime jobs created (based on performance metrics achieved by the New Orleans Startup Fund) - H2Workforce: 8 new hydrogen industry driven training created by Y4; 5% increase in current training capacity (30 classroom); 1 "New Energy Apprenticeship" for BIPOC and re-entry talent;

+480 new BIPOC students per year enter hydrogen related training; 4,000 current labor force obtain hydrogen related upskilling; 3,000 new entrants (15-19 age group) enter hydrogen training

-- H2Business Development: 5,000 new jobs created by Y4; \$2B capital expenditures by Y4; 15 corporate announcements per year in Y3-Y5; providing BRE services to 35% DBE companies, approximately 340 of estimated 975 South Louisiana DBE firms - H2Testbeds: Through programmatic and equipment investments in the university research centers, H2Testbeds will position institutions as integrated Hydrogen Centers of Excellence and as a production hub of talent and technology; also, in the first four years of operation, the H2T projects will produce the following outcomes: - o 4,104 new B.S. and M.S. graduates as well as 2,000 students credentialed or certified - o 96 industry-sponsored demonstration projects in carbon and green hydrogen - o 40 technology disclosures (and thus patents) potentially commercialized - o 516 startup jobs generated from commercialized technology - H2P3: Creation of 50 permanent jobs for operation and maintenance of bunkering barge; 400 construction jobs; finally, the expectation is that this investment will launch construction of 16 new vessels running on eMethanol and other hydrogen-derivative fuels
+- H2Business Development: 5,000 new jobs created by Y4; \$2B capital expenditures by Y4; 15 corporate announcements per year in Y3-Y5; providing BRE services to 35% DBE companies, approximately 340 of estimated 975 South Louisiana DBE firms - H2Testbeds: Through programmatic and equipment investments in the university research centers, H2Testbeds will position institutions as integrated Hydrogen Centers of Excellence and as a production hub of talent and technology; also, in the first four years of operation, the H2T projects will produce the following outcomes: - o 4,104 new B.S. and M.S. graduates as well as 2,000 students credentialed or certified - o 96 industry-sponsored demonstration projects in carbon and green hydrogen - o 40 technology disclosures (and thus patents) potentially commercialized - 516 startup jobs generated from commercialized technology - H2P3: Creation of 50 permanent jobs for operation and maintenance of bunkering barge and Marine Vessel Hydrogen One; 400 construction jobs; finally, the expectation is that this investment will launch construction of 16 new vessels running on eMethanol and other hydrogen-derivative fuels